busebatman/bagOfWords/README.md

-In this project, i desgined a bag of words (BOW) approach for text representation using master linked list (MLL).
+In this project, i designed a bag of words (BOW) approach for text representation using master linked list (MLL).